proninyaroslav/libretorrent/README.md

  - Scheduling
  - RSS manager
  - Android TV support
- - Ability to create torrent
+ - Ability to create torrents
  - And more

 Donation